 Consider whether the family has a space for a tree or shrub and pick one that you feel would make a nice memorial.
 There are many beautiful memorial stones you can find here on the With Sympathy Gifts website.
 Even if a tree may be too much, these garden stones are a nice gift on their own.

 An Unconventional Sympathy card, Handwritten note, or Trinket:

 If you’re like me, you like the idea of sending a card or a note, but you don’t want to send the same old generic Hallmark card.
 First things first, handwritten notes from scratch are often the most thoughtful.

 However, if you aren’t much with words, there are companies out there with relatable card options.
 You also might want to check out Emily McDowell Studios card collection or send them a card with our ‘Sometimes there is no silver lining’ enamel pin enclosed.

 Photos the Family Doesn’t Have

 Many times as a friend or extended family member you may have photos that the immediate family does not have.
-Consider putting together a memorial album or CD of photos the family doesn’t have of their loved one.
+If this is the case, could you put together a memorial album or CD of photos the family doesn’t have of their loved one?
 As the weeks and months pass they will likely be glad to have as many pictures as possible.